-1.2 We are determined to prevent infill between St Erth village and other settlements to preserve its separate and special identity
+1.2 We are determined to prevent infill between St Erth village and other settlements to preserve its separate and special identity emphasise that they wish to live here because it is rural.

-The village area is separated from its neighbouring settlements by open fields.
-Although the village has seen development over recent decades it retains its rural status.
-Residents emphasise that they wish to live here because it is rural.
 There is great concern over infill development on every green and agricultural space and that development should be restricted in order to preserve its separateness from other settlements, rural nature and wildlife habitats.
 The settlement boundary around the village prevents coalescence with other settlements.